konono/equlipse/README.md

     * In the sample `vlan 250(tag)` `10.0.250.0/24`
   * floating ip segment
     * In the sample `vlan 301` `175.111.74.0/24`
-* Preparing reachability of vlan 10 and vlan 20, vlan 110, vlan 120
 * Preparing reachability among the above vlans.

 ## Software requirements